Gates Foundation COVID-19 Response FAQ

 We know from experience that disease outbreaks affect women and girls differently than men and boys.
 Part of the work that is underway includes a rapid and comprehensive assessment of the health, economic, and social impact of this pandemic on women and girls in low- and middle-income countries.
 This will help ensure a fair and effective response that brings the pandemic to an end, and helps us rebuild in a way that helps everyone thrive.

-You can read more about our approach to COVID-19 in Africa in an Optimist post by our Cheikh Oumar Seydi, our Africa director, and another post by Solomon Zewdu, deputy director health, Africa Region, who is leading our COVID-19 Africa response.
+You can read more about our approach to COVID-19 in Africa in an Ideas post by our Cheikh Oumar Seydi, our Africa director and another post by Solomon Zewdu, deputy director health, Africa Region, who is leading our COVID-19 Africa response.

-In our U.S. Program, we’ve re-allocated $4 million in our K-12 and Postsecondary strategies to support emergency aid efforts.
-This includes supporting states as they expand K-12 online learning, and coordinate meals and other support for students.
-We’re also funding emergency aid to postsecondary institutions to help lessen the financial shock felt disproportionately by low-income students due to lost housing, food, and wages.
+The foundation’s U.S. Program is focused on the needs of our education system, both within the context of COVID-19 and as we look toward a recovery.
+In our U.S. Program, we re-allocated $4 million in our K-12 and Postsecondary strategies to support emergency aid efforts.
+This supported states as they expanded K-12 online learning, and coordinated meals and other support for students.
+We also funded emergency aid to postsecondary institutions to help lessen the financial shock felt disproportionately by low-income students due to lost housing, food, and wages.
+Since the pandemic has been especially devastating for communities of color, the foundation gave $15 million to 10 Historically Black Colleges and Universities (HBCUs) to enable them to serve as COVID-19 diagnostic testing hubs with supplies, equipment, and personnel to support diagnostic testing of students, faculty, and staff, as well as their surrounding communities.

 Ultimately, the funding we are providing to safely speed the development of and access to diagnostics, therapeutics, and vaccines will benefit everyone—including people in the U.S.